Our SEND Information Report

 - The curriculum is very broad at our school and as such there is something available for all students to follow.
 There is a great deal of choice in our curriculum, this way those with SEND can have a very bespoke, personalised timetable that meets their needs.

 - We offer a range of GCSE courses, Entry Level Qualifications, BTECs and other vocational pathways.

 - The site is fully accessible and meets all the requirements of the Equalities Act 2010.

-- The on-site ASC provision is set up to support students with Statements for ASC, who have been placed there by the local authority.
-There is a suite of rooms attached to the mainstream buildings, and is adapted for the needs of the young people who attend, for example there is a multi-sensory room.
+- The on-site ASC provision is set up to support students with EHCPs for ASC, who have been placed there by the local authority.
+There is a suite of rooms attached to the mainstream buildings, and is adapted for the needs of the young people who attend.

 - Our curriculum information can be found on our website.

 9. WHAT IS THE EXPERTISE OF STAFF TO SUPPORT CHILDREN AND YOUNG PEOPLE WITH SEND AND HOW DO WE CONTINUE TO TRAIN THEM.
 HOW DO WE SECURE SPECIALIST EXPERTISE?

 - Thomas Rowell is an Assistant Principal, with oversight of SEND across the trust.
 He is the SENCO with many years’ experience, both at SWA and another large upper school.
 He holds the National Award for SEN Coordination (NASENCO) and has an additional Postgraduate Certificate (PGCert.) in Vulnerable Learners.
 He works across the Trust supporting colleagues in developing their practice in this area and is a qualified facilitator for the ELC AptGo audit, and is commissioned by other schools to undertake this audit.

 - In 2017-18 we are particularly working with the local authority on becoming an Attachment Aware School.